TheFern2/NSWatchLogger/README.md

 Both modes use Bonjour (`_watchlog._tcp`) to auto-discover the viewer on the local network.

-## WatchConnectivity Relay (Legacy)
+## WatchConnectivity Relay

 Routes logs through the paired iPhone using WCSession.
-Useful when the Watch and Mac are not on the same network.
+The natural choice when your app already has a companion iOS app, and lets you pipe logs into NSLogger, os_log, or any logging backend on the phone.
+Also works when the Watch and Mac are not on the same network.

 ### Watch Side